shankar2311/P1-yoga/README.md

     - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![nav](assets/images/nav.png)

+- *The Home Page Image*

+    - The Home Page includes a photograph with text overlay to allow the user to see exactly for what this site would be applicable to.

+    - This section introduces the user to Yoga Shala with an eye catching animation to grab their attention.